News & Press Archives

 - Jen reps @EvaLongoria @DrDaleArcher @miraslist @DonnaVanLiere &more critically acclaimed bestselling authors http://t.co/ra2sksz5eH #MeetZSH

 - #MeetZSH: Jennifer Gates, partner, previously an editor at @HarperCollins, now with an impressive fic/nonfic list http://t.co/ra2sksz5eH

-Please note that links are subject to change as publications and Web sites archive older content.
+Please note Links are subject to change or expire as publications and websites archive older content.